BINAR-Learning/todo-list-fastapi/TEST_SUMMARY.md

 ## Ready for Production
 The testing framework is now production-ready with:
-- Comprehensive test coverage (85%)
+- Comprehensive test coverage (91%)
-- All critical paths tested
+- All 103 tests passing
 - Automated test execution
 - Clear documentation
 - Proper CI/CD integration capability

-**Status: ✅ COMPLETE - All requirements fulfilled**
+**Status: ✅ COMPLETE - All requirements fulfilled with 90%+ coverage achieved**